How many people have hemophilia A in the US?

 Doctors will perform tests that evaluate how long it takes for the blood to clot to determine if someone has hemophilia.
 A clotting factor test, called an assay, will show the type of hemophilia and the severity, or how much clotting factor the person produces on their own.

-Most people who have a family history of hemophilia will ask that their baby boys be tested soon after birth to see if they have hemophilia.
+Because of our understanding of hemophilia genetics, most people who have a family history of hemophilia will ask that their baby boys be tested soon after birth to see if they have hemophilia.
 If there is no family history of hemophilia, people often notice bleeding that takes longer to stop or lots of bruising.
 Many babies born with severe hemophilia are diagnosed if there is prolonged bleeding after circumcision.

 For girls, it often takes seeing worsening of symptoms for the diagnosis process to begin.
 Most girls are not tested for hemophilia before puberty.
 Heavy periods are a symptom of a bleeding disorder in women and girls.
 If there is a known family history, it is important to monitor for symptoms.
 It is recommended that women who have a family history of hemophilia get tested before getting pregnant, to help prevent complications during childbirth.